dmarcus-wire/do280/01-declarative-resource-management/README.md

 $ oc rollout restart deployment/{database,exoplanets}
 ```

+## Preference
+- Using a single file with multiple manifests versus using manifests that are defined in multiple
+manifest files is a matter of organizational preference.
+The single file approach has the advantage
+of keeping together related manifests.
+With the single file approach, it can be more convenient to
+change a resource that must be reflected across multiple manifests.
+- In contrast, keeping manifests in multiple files can be more convenient for sharing resource definitions with others.

-Recommendation to use oc apply always.
+## Recommendation to use oc apply always.
-oc create does a two way merge (local and server only)
+`oc create` does a two way merge (local and server only)
-oc apply does a three way merge (local, server, and annotations)
+`oc apply` does a three way merge (local, server, and annotations)

 # Kustomize
 Kustomize is a configuration management tool to make declarative changes to application configurations and components and preserve the original base YAML files.